Viktor1722/Voice-Over-Generator/README.md

 Since the company was using certaion technology stack for the achivment of their goals i had to comply with their choise.

-* **React.js** For the Front-end i used React as a JavaScript framework.

-* For styling i used SCSS as well as Material UI for the components aslo Cape's custome components.
+* **React.js:** In order to visualize the idea in to working product i used React.js

+* **ScSS:** I used ScSS is order to translate the design in to a nicely arranged UI

-* And for Back-end i used Typscript.
+* **Material UI:** Used for component library i also used some custom components that Cape's developers have already made

+* **TypeScript:** Back-end framework for handling the API calls and requests

 Unfortunetly i can't show any code because of comapany policeies, however i can show demo videos of how the tool works.